Back to Blog

 Queensland$1,000,000$700,000

-These caps are now generous enough to cover the majority of the market in most capital cities.
-The Perth cap of $850,000 covers nearly every suburb — including established homes in popular areas like Baldivis, Joondalup, Rockingham, and Armadale, as well as house and land packages in growth corridors.
-In Brisbane, the $1,000,000 cap opens up suburbs that were previously out of reach.
-Sydney's $1,500,000 cap is the highest in the country.
+These caps are now generous enough to cover most of the market in most capitals.
+Perth's $850,000 cap reaches nearly every suburb — established homes in Baldivis, Joondalup, Rockingham and Armadale, plus house-and-land packages out in the growth corridors.
+Brisbane's $1,000,000 cap opens up suburbs that were off the table a year ago, and Sydney's $1,500,000 cap is the highest in the country.
+The one to flag: in the NT, Darwin's cap rises to $750,000 from 1 July 2026 while the rest of the Territory stays at $600,000.

-What Changed in October 2025 — Major Expansion
+What changed in October 2025 — the major expansion

 FeatureBefore October 2025From October 2025